 Noel Hidalgo – Executive Director

 Mr. Hidalgo stands at the crossroads of technology, government, community, and impact.
 He believes in participatory communities and uses technology to improve people’s lives.
 His work has been achieved through patience and organizing problem-solving teams.
-Mr. Hidalgo is a published author and known as an effective organizer who can walk between worlds.
+Mr. Hidalgo is known as an effective organizer who can walk between worlds.

 Since 2009, he has organized BetaNYC to be a driving force to improve New York City’s use of technology and share its data.
-BetaNYC, with over 3,800 members, has advocated for the passage of seven government transparency laws, including the city’s transformative open data law and city record online law.
-BetaNYC runs the New York City Civic Innovation Fellows program in partnership with the Manhattan Borough President Gale A. Brewer and curates the NYC School of Data community conference.
+BetaNYC, with over 4,900 members, has advocated for a suite of government transparency laws, including the city’s transformative open data law and city record online law.
+BetaNYC runs the New York City Civic Innovation Lab/Fellows program, in partnership with the Manhattan Borough President Gale A. Brewer, and curates the NYC School of Data community conference.

 Mr. Hidalgo is an Eagle Scout.
-He was a Technology and Democracy fellow at Harvard Kennedy School’s Ash Center for Democratic Governance and Innovation; served as an innaural elected member of Code for America’s National Advisory Council, and is a former fellow at Data & Society Research Institution.
+He was a Technology and Democracy fellow at Harvard Kennedy School’s Ash Center for Democratic Governance and Innovation; served as an inaugural member of Code for America’s National Advisory Council, and is a former fellow / currently an affiliate at Data & Society Research Institution.

 You can reach him at noel(-at-)beta(-d0t-)nyc or on twitter at @noneck.

 Emily Goldman – Assistant Director of NYC Civic Innovation Fellows Program